brianz/udacity-sdc-p3/README.md

 ## Model Architecture and Training Strategy

-`model.py` includes an implemenation of the Nvida model which can be found at https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/.
+`model.py` includes an implemenation of the [Nvida model which can be found at this blog post](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 This model can be seen in the [`get_model` function](https://github.com/brianz/udacity-sdc-p3/blob/master/model.py#L120) and consists of: